Spain and Portugal SEPTEMBER 2027

 Payment terms…

 Deposit & Balance terms and conditions.
-The initial deposit is $2000.00 per person.
-Full payment will be due 90 days prior to departure.
+The initial deposit is $250.00 NZD per person.
+A 2nd deposit of $1750.00 NZD is due 12 months prior to departure.
+The balance is due 90 days prior to departure.
 Please make sure you take out travel insurance when paying deposits.

 Madrid is a wonderful city.
 You are very welcome to arrive earlier than today.
 We can recommend accommodation and also offer a day trip to Toledo.